 Using Social Media to Build Your Workplace Brand

 Once you’ve isolated your target audience, you’ll need to take active steps to get in front of these candidates with brand identifiers that set you apart from competing employers.
 A successful workplace brand starts with a strong, consistent, and functional culture.
 It’s a hard to portray your workplace as fun and relaxed if the opposite is true.
 Keep an eye on your culture and maintain pressure in a positive direction.
 Then use your social media resources to present an image of your workplace that reflects your chosen brand.

 - Start an active social media feed for each open position.
 Teams or departments with open positions should have Facebook or Twitter feeds that are updated on a regular basis in a tone consistent with your brand.

 - Each open position should also have a blog.
 This is less expensive and complex that it sounds.
 A simple blog can be started in minutes and maintained for free through Blogger or WordPress, and a link to the blog can be embedded in job postings, on the company website, and within social media profiles.

 - Keep blogs and profiles active with content like 1) day-in-the-life postings illustrating your company culture, 2) short videos of the hiring manager discussing the position, the workplace, and her own background, and 3) additional information about the company, industry news, and links to similar open positions.

-For additional guidance with the recruiting process, contact the experts at Merritt and arrange a personal consultation.
+For additional guidance with the recruiting process, contact a staffing company in Connecticut at Merritt Staffing and arrange a personal consultation.